-Enabled services provide additional attack surface for attackers to exploit.
-They can use flaws in the enabled network services, their protocols or configuration to compromise the device or perform Denial of Service attacks.
+Enabled network services provide additional attack surface for attackers to exploit.
+They can use flaws in the service implementation, communication protocols or configuration to compromise the device or perform Denial of Service attacks.

-Most services are disabled by default.
-Only the following ones are enabled:
+Most network services are disabled by default.
+Only the following services are listening (on their default ports) for inbound network communications:

-- DHCP on primary LAN (eth0)
+- DHCP server on primary LAN (eth0): udp/67

+- DNS: tcp/53 and udp/53

-- HTTPS
+- HTTPS: tcp/443

-- SSH
+- SSH: tcp/22

-- SNMP
+- SNMP: udp/161

-In addition to that, the following services were enabled on v3 platforms until v6.1.0 and on v2 platforms until v6.2.0:
+In addition to that, the following network services were enabled on v3 platforms until v6.1.0 and on v2 platforms until v6.2.0:

-- HTTP
+- HTTP: tcp/80

-- FTP
+- FTP: tcp/21

-- Telnet
+- Telnet: tcp/23